 The ninth subdivision for women’s qualifications includes the Japanese and Mexican teams, and then individuals from Costa Rica, Peru, Latvia, Lithuania, and Armenia.

 Japan is obviously a huge one to watch here, though I’m a little worried about their chances of getting into the team final without Mai Murakami and with Aiko Sugihara not at a hundred percent.

 Mexico is a favorite of mine to sneak in, but I do think it’ll take a LOT for them to make it happen.
 Spain did SO fantastically in the last subdivision and still came two points away from Belgium, and they have a bit more difficulty overall than Mexico brings in, so I think it’s going to be really difficult even with their fab mix of veterans and superb newcomers.

 I’m hoping for really big things for Asuka Teramoto and also think Hitomi Hatakeda will be a threat.
-For Mexico, Elsa Garcia isn’t doing bars, so it’s going to be tricky to see if they’ll be able to qualify someone, but they definitely have some options, with Anapaula Gutierrez, Alexa Moreno, and Ana Lago all hoping to make it.
+For Mexico, Elsa Garcia isn’t doing bars, so it’s going to be interesting to see who they end up qualifying, but they definitely have some options, with Anapaula Gutierrez, Alexa Moreno, and Ana Lago all hoping to make it.
 Still, I think for them, it’ll be more about qualifying to Tokyo than making the final.